ericyoc/nn_model_gestalt_reporter_poc/README.md

-# Neural Network Model Reverse Engineering Suite
+# Neural Network Model Reverse Engineering

 A comprehensive toolkit for analyzing and reverse engineering neural network models from various frameworks.
 This suite consists of two main scripts: a model downloader and a detailed analyzer that extracts architectural details, performance characteristics, and deployment insights from black-box models.